KSMQ-TV: History

+The Corporation for Public Broadcasting (CPB) represented 43 percent of KSMQ-TV's revenue in fiscal year 2024.
+The rescission of further CPB funding by Congress led the station to be unsure whether it could viably continue.
+As a result, in April 2026, KSMQ Public Service Media entered into an asset acquisition agreement with Twin Cities Public Television to sell the station's assets and continue to provide public broadcasting in the KSMQ service area, as well as a management and programming agreement for the provision of services.
+Under the deal, TPT committed to ensure representation of Southeast and South Central Minnesota on its board of trustees, retain a local presence in the region, and fulfill obligations the station made under a previous state grant.

 Funding

 In fiscal year 2024, KSMQ had total revenue of $2,033,187.
 The Corporation for Public Broadcasting contributed a $787,000 Community Service Grant and $95,000 from other sources, while the station received $675,000 in grants and contributions other than underwriting from state government sources.
 KSMQ had 1,150 members who contributed a total of $111,578.

 Local programming

 Local content produced by KSMQ includes Off 90, a weekly arts program that began production in 2010; R-Town, a weekly public affairs program focusing on Rochester; and the agricultural education program Farm Connections.
 The station also airs documentaries and music specials.

 Subchannels

 KSMQ-TV's transmitter is located in rural east-central Mower County, between Grand Meadow and Ostrander.
 The station's signal is multiplexed: